seewoo5/seewoo5.github.io/teaching/2022Fall/index.md

 #### Attendance

-Attendence will be checkt at the end of every discussion.
+Attendence will be checked at the end of every discussion.
 It is strongly encouraged to attend all the discussions.
 Also, attending all three discussions in a week would give 0.5% extra credit, and a maximum of 3% can be added in this way.